 Contact us.
 Our loan counselors are trained to assist you with filling out the required document needed to consolidate.

 NOTE: Before you consolidate your loans, we recommend you review some pros and cons and see what your estimated payment may be before you determine if consolidation is the right option for you.

-If your Federal Family Education Loan Program (FFELP) student loan defaulted prior to March 13, 2020, you are eligible for the Fresh Start initiative announced by the U.S. Department of Education (ED) on April 6, 2022.
-Fresh Start offers an opportunity to get your loan status changed from default to current.
+If your FFELP student loan defaulted before March 13, 2020, you are eligible for the Fresh Start initiative announced by the U.S. Department of Education (ED) on April 6, 2022.
+Fresh Start offers an opportunity to change your loan status from default to current.

 There are several additional benefits to Fresh Start if you contact us and request to participate:

 - We will transfer your loans to Nelnet, an ED loan servicer.

 - You can choose an Income-Driven Repayment (IDR) plan.
 On IDR, your monthly payments are based on your income and may be as low as $0 per month.

 - You will regain eligibility for federal student aid, like loans and grants.